Edkamb/Edkamb.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior lecturer at the University of Oslo, associated with the [Analytical Solutions and Reasoning group](https://www.mn.uio.no/ifi/english/research/groups/asr/index.html) and the [SIRIUS centre](https://sirius-labs.no), where I work on formal methods for digital twins with [Einar Broch Johnsen](https://ebjohnsen.org) and [Martin Giese](https://www.mn.uio.no/ifi/english/people/aca/martingi/).
+I am a researcher at the University of Oslo, associated with the [Reliable Systems group](https://www.mn.uio.no/ifi/english/research/groups/psy/index.html) and the [SIRIUS centre](https://sirius-labs.no), where I work on formal methods for digital twins, software engineering for and with knowledge graphs, and deductive verification.
 Before I came to Oslo, I got my PhD from the Technical University of Darmstadt under the supervision of [Reiner Hähnle](https://www.informatik.tu-darmstadt.de/se/gruppenmitglieder/groupmembers_detailseite_30784.en.jsp).

 My research focuses on the integration of technologies and theories from the Semantic Web with formal methods to specify, analyse and simulate data-heavy computational systems, in particular Digital Twins.
 I am developing and maintaining the [SMOL](https://smolang.org/) language which enables programs to use knowledge graphs for reflection and data access.
 Furthermore, I research novel approaches to modularity in deductive program verification, in particular notions of contracts for distributed and hybrid systems.